CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 diamondAlt {x = x} p q i j = hcomp (diamondFacesAlt p q i j) x
 ```

-Let's set about proving associativity for path composition.
+Let's set about proving that path composition is associative.
 To do
 this, we will use the same trick as above and construct a cube whose
 top face is the path-between-paths that we want.